ncthbrt/nact.xyz/content/lessons-reason/getting_started.md

 > Note: Stateless actors can service multiple requests at the same time.
 Statelessness means that such actors do not have to cater for concurrency issues.

-To complete this example, we need to shutdown our system.
-We can do this by calling `stop(system)`

 An alternative to calling dispatch is opening `Nact.Operators` and using the  `<-<` operator:

 ```reason